Do you have a marketing campaign budget for your small business?

 Spreading your eggs across several baskets will likely not produce results for you.
 Focus is the key.
 When it comes to social media channels, having a “less is more marketing tactic,” will get you the best results.

 Which social media channel will work best for you?
 Where is your target audience most active and most engaged?

 There’s no single, universal “best social media channel.”
 But, there is the right one for your type of business.
 Just understand how each one works and you’ll be able to maximize your investment.

 No doubt, social media networks have evolved over the years.
-For instance, Facebook has evolved from a simple PPC advertising platform to a databank of information on audience insights, demographics and more.
+For instance, Facebook has evolved from a simple PPC advertising platform to a databank of information on audience insights, demographics, and more.